AndrewEllis93/Print-Tuning-Guide/README.md

         - Gates toothed idlers > smooth idlers (2x F695 bearings) > china toothed idlers.
 ## Repeating Vertical Fine Artifacts (VFAs) With Non-2mm Spacing

 Try printing the test objects [here](https://mihaidesigns.com/pages/inconsistent-extrusion-test).

-Ensure that the artifacts are always vertical or diagonal.
+Ensure that the artifacts are *always vertical or diagonal, regardless of part geometry*.
 These patterns can be subtle (lumps) or sharp (lines).

 If the pattern looks like "wood grain", or any of the example photos in that link, see [this section](#repeating-patterns-in-extrusion-bmg-clockwork) instead.